P35.008: Enhancing Transmission Line Resiliency

 Quantify Transverse Cascading Loads: While EPRI and other institutions in the transmission industry have conducted research into longitudinal cascading events, transverse cascading loads remains a knowledge gap.
 EPRI aims to build and operate a transverse cascading test line to quantify loads experienced by structures during these events and ultimately help engineers design against them.
 In 2026, EPRI aims to install a test line and perform exploratory tests to simulate transverse cascades to then execute upon in subsequent years.

 Rapid Response Emergency Tower: The Rapid Response Emergency Tower was developed under EPRI’s Technology Innovation Program in support of project 35.008.
-In 2026, EPRI aims to compile instruction manuals and finite element modeling (FEM) models for various configurations in order to facilitate applications to various restoration scenarios.
+In 2027, EPRI aims to complete final production plans for the system based on lessons learnt from the prototype demonstrations in 2026.

 Provide Tools and Resources on the Transmission Resource Center: The following calculators, tools, result summaries, and references are planned to be available on the Resiliency Transmission Resource Center: